NOTICE BOARD – VISA REGULATIONS & TRAVEL

 Online visa applications (Sep.
 2015)

-From 01/09/15, applicants wishing to obtain a visa for Kenya upon arrival at the border must first submit an electronic application.
+From 01/09/15, applicants who wish to obtain a visa for Kenya can submit an electronic application.

 No more cash payments (May 2015)